Battle of the browsers: Edge vs. Chrome vs. Firefox vs. Opera vs. Vivaldi

 You can see that we’re well into hair-splitting territory, which is why it’s important to remember that browsers are, more than any other service or app you use on a daily basis, entirely dependent on your personal preferences — what feels most right for you.
 Opera has a unique look and feel, and combines some of the best features of Firefox and Chrome.

-The default choice still struggles: Edge
+The default choice that still struggles: Edge

 Edge resembles Internet Explorer 11, though with even smaller borders, fewer icons, and a streamlined toolbar designed to mirror Microsoft’s new Windows 10 UI aesthetic.
 A solitary, address-search bar also runs the width of the page, along with a trio of headline features that include markups, reading view, and Cortana integration.

 It’s ultimately the next generation of Internet Explorer, in that it’s the default Windows web browser, but it’s undergone a complete revamp.
 With Edge, Microsoft continues to roll out new platform-specific features, like support for its AI-assistant Cortana.
-Rather than just leaving it to languish and tossing out an occasional security patch, Edge receives a lot of TLC from the Redmond, Washington company.
+Rather than just leaving it to languish and tossing out an occasional security patch, Edge receives a lot of TLC from Microsoft.

-More: Windows 10 appears to be poised to hit 24 percent market share by end of 2016.

 On the downside, Edge has relatively slim extension support, and doesn’t allow for much customization.
 While quick, its pared-down interface can feel a little too bare-bones at times.
 And while Edge has recently received some ability to manage bookmarks and settings between PCs, you”ll have to look into third-party solutions to sync with an Android or iOS device.